Scille/parsec-cloud/docs/development/guide-release-parsec.md

   - [Follow the major/minor guide](#follow-the-majorminor-guide)
   - [All done](#all-done)

+> [!IMPORTANT]
+> If you need to create a release (i.e. create a release branch and a tag),
+> you need to be a part of `Parsec-Deploy` GitHub team else you will get blocked when trying to push the branch and tag.

 ## Major/minor vs patch versions

 When the need for release comes, the obvious question is: